fibbojs/fibbo/docs/guide/fundamentals.md

 ## Unit system

 Fibbo has its own unit system, to help you work with different environments in a consistent way.
+This system is used to define the [position](/guide/transforms#position) and [scale](/guide/transforms#scale) of components in the scene.

 As Fibbo relies on other underlying libraries (such as Three.js or PixiJS) that have their own unit system, it is important to have a common unit system to work with.
 So here is a quick overview of the unit system in Fibbo :